0CM/BinaryBanditsForensicLab/README.md

 * **python3.12-venv**
 	  - Python Virtual Environments
 * **python3-pip**
-	  - package installer for Python.
+	  - package installer for Python
 * **tesseract-ocr**
-	  - Tesseract 4 adds a new neural net (LSTM) based OCR engine.
+	  - Tesseract 4 adds a new neural net (LSTM) based OCR engine
 * **readpe**
 	  - readpe is a toolkit designed to analyze Microsoft Windows PE (Portable Executable) binary files.
-Its tools can parse and compare PE32/PE32+ executable files (EXE, DLL, OCX, etc), and analyze them in search of suspicious characteristics.
+Its tools can parse and compare PE32/PE32+ executable files (EXE, DLL, OCX, etc), and analyze them in search of suspicious characteristics